Voyagers: The Aurora Frequency

 "Good, because he annoys me.
 He's always telling me to go to work for him and stuff."

 "Likes you?
 That isn't the word!
 You're her Jeffy!
-Why don't you take her out to a movie or something?
+Why don't you take her out to a movie or dinner?
 I think she's a pretty girl and she's funny.
 A sense of humor is very important in a relationship."

 "Jeesh, Trish, you act like I'm gonna marry her.
 Yeah, she is pretty, really big blue eyes and long, blonde hair.
 Hey, I did go out with her a few times."